 |Quebec||Limit of 35% annual interest rate (AIR)|

-How to apply for a loan when you’re receiving a pension
+How to apply for a pension loan in Canada

 Once you’ve compared lenders that accept pension as a form of income, you’ll need to make sure you meet the other eligibility criteria.
 You’ll also need to gather documents and then apply online.
-You can apply online for a loan in the table above by clicking the green ‘Go to site’ button, where you’ll be securely redirected to the application page.
+You can apply online for a pension loan in the table above by clicking the green “Go to site” button, where you’ll be securely redirected to the application page.

-Even if you’re no longer in the workforce, you can still apply for a loan.
-Many lenders accept OAS, CPP and private pensions as a form of acceptable income, which means if you’re able to make your loan repayments and you meet the other eligibility requirements, you could be approved.
+Even if you’re no longer in the workforce, you can still apply for a pension loan in Canada.
+Many lenders accept OAS, CPP and private pensions as valid income, which means if you’re able to make your loan repayments and you meet the other eligibility requirements, you could be approved.